 Craniosacral therapists in the UK undergo an accredited training that usually takes two years of study.
-They learn first how to help a person feel calm and deeply relax, and then to attune to changes in the flow of energy in the body, in its tissues and fascia, and in the wider bioelectromagnetic field.
-Everyone has this ability – the human hand can feel changes as small as 1 micron (1000th of a millimetre), but we don’t normally learn how to use it.
-The work is essentially relational.
-We learn how to sense in our own bodies what is happening in the body of our client, and also how to calm and reorient ourselves to health, so that our client’s body can pick up on this and begin to let go of tensions and blockages.
+They learn first how to help a person feel calm and deeply relax, and then to attune to changes in the flow of energy in the body, both in its tissues and fascia.
+We learn to develop our senses, particularly our sense of touch – the human hand can feel changes as small as 1 micron (1000th of a millimetre), but we don’t normally learn how to use it, or understand how to orient to tidal rhythmic forces – which we call primary respiration.

-These diagrams by Cherionna Menzam-Sills are useful to show these ‘three bodies’ that biodynamic craniosacral therapists attune to.
+These diagrams by Cherionna Menzam-Sills are useful to show the ‘three bodies’ that biodynamic craniosacral therapists orient to.
 Its rather like tuning into different signals on a radio – they are always present – but most of the time we do not notice them.
 In biodynamic training we learn to attune to these energetic fields and to orient to stillness.

 Craniosacral Therapy – Clinical Applications and Research